What is Acne Vulgaris: Causes, Symptoms, and Treatment

 Conclusion

 For most people, acne vulgaris is the most frequent type.
 Although breakouts can happen to anyone at any age, teens are usually afflicted.
-Also, depending on the severity, acne can usually be treated with topical skincare products, oral drugs, dietary or lifestyle modifications, and/or specialised procedures like chemical peels.
+Also, depending on the severity, acne can usually be treated with topical skincare products, oral medicine, dietary or lifestyle modifications, and/or specialised procedures like chemical peels.

 FAQs: